-In order to be successful in the Respiratory Therapist Program, it usually takes an overall GPA of 2.5 or better.
-Students admitted to the program must receive at least a "C" grade in all courses in the program in order to remain in good standing.
+In order for your Respiratory Therapist Program application to be considered, your overall GPA and your science GPA must be 2.7 or better.
+Students admitted to the program must receive at least a "C" grade in all courses in the program to remain in good standing.

-Once admitted to the program, you will need to purchase a white uniform top or lab coat, nametag, and special RT student arm patch to be sewn on your top.
-RT Students also need a stethoscope, watch with second hand, and clear plastic goggles.
-Also, you will receive a list of lab supplies that you can purchase in the college bookstore as they are needed.
-The cost of these supplies is about $100.
+Once admitted to the program, you will need to purchase a hunter green uniform top and pants, nametag, and special RT student arm patch to be sewn on your top.
+RT Students also need a stethoscope, watch with second hand, calculator, and clear plastic goggles.
+Also, you will receive a list of lab supplies that you will purchase before you start the program in fall.
+Click here to view the cost of the program.